dalcorso/thermo_pw/thermo_pw_help.md

 file PW/src/pw_restart_new.f90 of QE6.6 as explained for version 1.3.0.
 * QE6.6 does not stop any longer if some pools have no k point. thermo_pw is not working in this case.
 See in the FAQ 24 to solve this problem.
+* tools/pdec.f90 does not compile with some compilers.
+Take the git version of this file and recompile.

 **Patches for thermo_pw.1.3.0**:
 <br>